Opening Up

 I’m using Obsidian for my note-taking.
 After moving through Evernote, OneNote, Bear, and countless others over the years I’ve lost notes or wedged them into weird formats that don’t really gel together.
 The primary benefit for me is its use of vanilla markdown and a standard file system (developers everywhere are rolling their eyes).
 I know exactly where the files are, what’s inside, and how they’re organized; I trust that I’m future proofed.
 Obsidian gets a bad rap for the type of users it attracts: productivity gurus and their followers who appear to spend most of their time building and creating content about their frivolous workflows.
 There are more features and extensions than anyone could need, but with some restraint you can tune it into a perfect and distraction free tool.
 Having stitched together my own journaling workflows, I love using Daily Notes and templates.
 Oh, and tweaking my own themes of course.

-Having sworn off social media dozens of times, I've been inspired by what's happening in the Fediverse, and participating on Mastodon (opens in a new tab).
+Having sworn off social media dozens of times, I’ve been inspired by what’s happening in the Fediverse, and participating on Mastodon.
 The open idealogy and approach feels like a throwback to both the heady early days of the internet (not that I was there) and the early magic of social media (I was there, tuned into from a computer lab and then a Blackberry).
-I've already found some interesting music recommendations, products, and people that feel like secret treasure.
-It's also been fun to experiment with different clients (just some of the iOS apps: Ivory (opens in a new tab), Mammoth (opens in a new tab), Ice Cubes (opens in a new tab)) and extensions, and love that there are indie and solo developers participating in the ecosystem.
+I’ve already found some interesting music recommendations, products, and people that feel like secret treasure.
+It’s also been fun to experiment with different clients (just some of the iOS apps: Ivory, Mammoth, Ice Cubes) and extensions, and love that there are indie and solo developers participating in the ecosystem.
 Of course, Fediverse apps have the unfortunate tradeoff of most open source tools: they are powerful, thoughtfully architected, but confusing to most normal users.
-These platforms have gone through fits and starts with ongoing X drama, and it's unclear if they'll ever reach critical mass scale, but I'm excited to see more platforms interoperating here, including Threads.
+These platforms have gone through fits and starts with ongoing X drama, and it’s unclear if they’ll ever reach critical mass scale, but I’m excited to see more platforms interoperating here, including Threads.
 I hope it lasts.
-You can follow me here (opens in a new tab).
+You can follow me here.

 And of course, what list in 2024 could be complete without some LLMs?
 I’m only using assistants sparingly, and have never trusted putting personal data into a model that will either re-use it or be visible to the humans training it.
 It’s been much more comfortable to run models locally using Ollama and the excellent open-webui wrapper that turns it into a model agnostic ChatGPT UX.
 The space is also moving so fast, that the open source community seems to be outpacing the closed models, if not on various benchmarks then on the speed of delivery for new variations and experiences.
 This has been an affordable (free), private, and fast way to keep tabs on a rapidly evolving landscape.